mvolkmann/Cuis-Smalltalk-MethodFinder/README.md

 <img alt="Method Finder screenshot" src="./cuis-method-finder.png">

+The GUI class `MethodFinderWindow` is a subclass of `SearchBrowserWindow`, created by Mariano Montone.
+This is ideal because it enables easliy implementing a nearly identical UI.

 This package also defines the class `MethodFinder` that has the class method `find:`.
 That method must be passed an array where: